yangshun/tech-interview-handbook/apps/website/contents/algorithms/geometry.md

 ### Distance between two points

-When comparing the between two points, using dx<sup>2</sup> + dy<sup>2</sup> is sufficient.
+When comparing the distance between two points, using dx<sup>2</sup> + dy<sup>2</sup> is sufficient.
 It is unnecessary to square root the value.
 Examples: [K Closest Points to Origin](https://leetcode.com/problems/k-closest-points-to-origin/)

 ### Overlapping circles